Lifelong Learning Institute in Chesterfield

 Hilliary Turner is a tour guide at Shirley Plantation and adjunct history instructor at Rappahannock Community College.

-Helene Wagner is an award-winning screenwriter and playwright.
-She's had six screenplays optioned by major production companies with one cast for CBS.
+Helene Wagner is an award winning screenwriter and playwright.
+She's had six screenplays optioned by production companies with one cast for CBS.
 She worked as a Writers Guild Literary Agent for a number of years and was the Founder of the Virginia Screenwriters’ Forum and recently retired as its Director after 25 years.
-She is in the process of marketing her two full-length stage plays to theatres and publishers.
+One of Helene's thriller screenplays, Lady Justice, is currently under consideration with an L.A.
+Production Company.
+She is in the process of marketing her newest full-length stage play, The French Apartment, to publishers.
 As her writing schedule permits, she teaches screenwriting classes at the University of Richmond.
-Helene enjoys the fun of sharing great movies and PBS Series to view and to discuss with the LLI students.
+Helene enjoys sharing great movies and PBS Mystery Series to view and to discuss with LLI students.

 La Donna Wheatley was born and raised in Louisville, KY.
 She attended the University of Louisville, and has been married to her husband, David, for 38 years.
 They have three sons, and as of last fall, have three daughters but no grandchildren…yet.
 La Donna's husband works for DuPont, which is what brought them to the Richmond area.
 She believes LLI is a wonderful resource and a blessing to her and the whole Richmond community and has been an LLI member since 2012, although she took a 2 year break when they moved to Delaware.
 She's so happy to be back!